-Noteholders should analyze their own regulatory position and are encouraged to consult with their own investment and legal advisors regarding compliance with Article 122a of the Capital Requirements Directive 2006/48/EC (as amended by Directive 2009/111/EC) (the "Article 122a") and the suitability of the notes for investment.
-Neither the offering of the notes pursuant to this prospectus supplement and the accompany prospectus nor the related securitization transaction are compliant with Article 122a.
+Noteholders and prospective noteholders should analyze their own regulatory position and are encouraged to consult with their own investment and legal advisors regarding compliance with Article 122a of the Capital Requirements Directive 2006/48/EC (as amended by Directive 2009/111/EC) ("Article 122a") and the suitability of the notes for investment.
+Neither the offering of the notes pursuant to this prospectus supplement and the accompanying prospectus nor the related securitization transaction are compliant with Article 122a.